 Exercising – Why not take up a new sport?
 Our body and mind are connected.
 It is well known, that being active makes us happier, as well as being good for our physical health.
 It is also a very good treatment for all kinds of mental ill-health, from Depression to Anxiety to OCD, and more.

 Caring for others.
 Helping other people is not only good for them, and a nice thing to do, it also makes us happier and healthier.
 We can give our time, ideas and energy, and money.
 So get out and volunteer - with a local charity or club!

 P = Positivity & Purpose

-You can generate positivity in your life through:
+We can generate positivity in our life through:

-Positive emotions - like joy, gratitude, contentment, inspiration and pride, are not just great at the time; Research shows that regularly experiencing positive emotions, creates an 'upward spiral', helping us to build our resilience.
+Positive emotions.
+Joy, gratitude, contentment, inspiration and pride, are not just great at the time.
+Research shows that regularly experiencing positive emotions, creates an 'upward spiral', helping us to build our resilience.
 Although we need to be realistic about life's ups and downs it helps to focus on the good aspects of any situation.

 E = Encourage

 If you are experiencing poor mental health right now, I encourage you to do all of the H.O.P.E.